 Investing in retirement

-When choosing investments you also need to consider the level of risk you are willing to take and how a downward turn in the market would impact your retirement income.
-The same principles of investing as usual apply and a well-diversified portfolio with a range of assets, geographical areas and sectors will help you weather most storms.
+When choosing investments, you also need to consider the level of risk you’re willing to take and how a downward turn in the market would impact your retirement income.
+The usual principles of investing apply – a well-diversified portfolio, with a range of assets, geographical areas and sectors, will help you weather most storms.

-Generating cash to pay your pension income
+How to generate cash to pay your pension income

 When you reach retirement age you’ll likely need your pension pot to generate cash – so you can take an income, be it regularly or ad hoc.
 You can generate cash by selling investments, or by buying income-paying shares or funds.

 Corporate bonds and equity income funds might be worth considering.
 You could also invest in the ‘income’ units of funds rather than the ‘accumulation’ units.
 The former pay any dividends or interest generated by the fund out to you in cash, rather than reinvesting it like the latter.

 If you depend on a regular income, it may be a good idea to always keep some of your portfolio in cash.
 That way you won’t be forced to sell investments when markets are low – although remaining in cash will give a poor return, especially in times of higher inflation.

 Finding income-paying investments for your retirement can be hard.
 But we can help.